jonbodner/proteus/README.md

 }
 ```

-The first input parameter is either of type proteus.Executor or proteus.Querier:
+The first input parameter is either of type `proteus.Executor` or `proteus.Querier`:
 ```go
 // Executor runs queries that modify the data store. type Executor interface {